VoroninMatvey/RBT/README.md

 # Implementation of the range query algorithm in a binary search tree
 ## Information about project:
-In this project range query was implemented using the method of ordinal statistics. «This allows us to find the count of elements in a range in logarithmic rather than linear time.
+In this project range query was implemented using the method of ordinal statistics.
+This allows us to find the count of elements in a range in logarithmic rather than linear time.
 ## Building the project:
 ```
 git clone git@github.com:VoroninMatvey/RBT.git